 Over the past several years, North American E&P companies have been able to reduce their cost structures and have also utilized technologies, including ours, to increase efficiency and improve well performance.
-The rig count in the U.S. began to decline in 2019, and has continued to decline into 2020 with the U.S. rig count decreasing during the first quarter of 2020 from the fourth quarter of 2019 by 4%.
-Rig count declines have accelerated during the second quarter, with the U.S. rig count falling to 392 at May 1, 2020.
-The average land rig count in Canada for the first quarter of 2020 was 7% higher than in the same period in 2019, but fell to 25 rigs on May 1, 2020, the lowest level ever recorded by Baker Hughes, and is expected to be significantly below prior year levels for the remainder of 2020.
+The rig count in the U.S. began to decline in 2019, and the decline has accelerated in 2020 with the U.S. rig count decreasing during the second quarter of 2020 from the first quarter of 2020 by 51%.
+The average land rig count in Canada for the second quarter was 71% lower than in the same period in 2019 and fell to 12 rigs by the end of June 2020, the lowest level ever recorded by Baker Hughes.
+The U.S. and Canadian rig counts are expected to remain significantly below prior year levels for the remainder of 2020.